New Zealand Collapse Gives England Hope In Tense Second Test - UrduPoint

 The Kiwis lost five wickets for 110 in a tense evening session at Trent Bridge and head into the final day with a lead of 238.

-With three wickets left, New Zealand face a difficult period early on Tuesday as they try to bat their way to safety.
+With three wickets left, New Zealand face a difficult period on Tuesday morning as they try to bat their way to safety.

 Daryl Mitchell is on 32 not out, with Matt Henry on 8, and if England can rattle through the tail, they will fancy themselves in a thrilling run chase.